-While many people tout the death of the home page, it’s still an important piece of the user experience on USA.gov.
-In 2013, 30% of all sessions on USA.gov included the home page—that’s 8.67 million sessions.
-The numbers for GobiernoUSA.gov are even higher—79% of all sessions included the home page.
+While many people tout the death of the home page, it’s still an important piece of the user experience on USAGov.
+In 2013, 30 percent of all sessions on USAGov included the home page—that’s 8.67 million sessions.
+The numbers for [USAGov en Español (formerly known as GobiernoUSA.gov) are even higher—79 percent of all sessions included the home page.
 According to Jakob Nielsen, “A homepage has two main goals: to give users information, and to provide top-level navigation to additional information inside the site.”
 Over the years, our home pages had evolved to focus more on promoting content we thought was exciting instead of the top tasks of our users.
 In response, we launched new home pages on June 11.
 How did we make the case for this major change?
 The answer is analytics.

 Tell a Compelling Story

 We closely analyzed Web metrics, internal search data, heat maps of clicks, customer satisfaction survey data, and the results of usability testing to tell a compelling story of what visitors do before, during, and after a visit to our home page.
 This story was then presented to management to make the case for change.
-Here’s a brief snapshot of our story: We know that most visitors to USA.gov—about 80%—are new and come to USA.gov with a purpose.
+Here’s a brief snapshot of our story: We know that most visitors to USAGov—about 80 percent—are new and come to USA.gov with a purpose.
 The two words that appeared most often in our customer satisfaction survey comments were “find information.”
-We see the same thing for GobiernoUSA.gov.
+We see the same thing for USAGov en Español.
 Once visitors got to our old home page, many searched.
 We think a large reason for this is because most of the content on the site wasn’t visible on the home page.

 Use the Data to Make Changes